When Does Cannabis Start Flowering? (The Timing Mistake That Ruins Yield)

 The Biggest Flowering Mistake Growers Make

-The most common mistake is confusing pre-flower with full flowering.
+The most common mistake isn’t missing flowering.

 How to Optimise Flowering Indoors

-Plan for the stretch
+Respect the stretch window

 Shift nutrients gradually